A product user guide or manual can mean a great customer experience and a terrible one.

 User manual (how-to guide)

-A manual is a step-by-step or how-to technical user guide that walks users through the operation of a service/product.
+A manual combines step-by-step procedures in a technical user guide that walks users through the operation of a service/product.
 It also provides ways of troubleshooting problems and solving issues.
 Many SaaS and software products create user manuals to help users/customers learn and use their products.

 Training manual or tutorial